bakpakin/Fennel/tutorial.md

 (print-calculation 5 nil 3) ; -> 2
 ```

-Like `fn`, lambdas accept an optional docstring after the arglist.
+Like `fn`, lambdas accept an optional docstring after the argument list.

 ### Locals and variables